 Nursing Home Abuse Settlements

-The average nursing home neglect settlement in the United States hovers around $406,000, but this figure can vary significantly.
-6 The specific circumstances of each case, the gravity of the neglect, and the resulting impact play a vital role in determining the final amount.
-In one instance, a wrongful death lawsuit resulted in a settlement of $13 million.
-7
+The average nursing home neglect settlement in the United States can be several hundred thousand dollars, but figures can vary significantly.
+5 The specific circumstances of each case, the gravity of the neglect, and the resulting impact play a vital role in determining the final amount.
+In cases of wrongful death, settlements may be in the millions.
+6

 When it comes to nursing home abuse settlements, it’s essential to understand the array of compensations a plaintiff can receive.
 Damages are broadly categorized and can cover various aspects such as: